- Roberta Kniffley African-American Psychology Scholarship

 Students must submit an application form and an unofficial transcript to be considered for a scholarship.
 See the application form, available here, for more information.

-The deadline for the Fall 2013 scholarship is Monday, October 21.
+The deadline for the Spring 2015 scholarship is Friday, April 10.

 Amber M. Heuerman Research Fund